 No quenching medium is perfect.
 There are benefits and drawbacks of each, whether it’s salt, oil, gas or caustic.
-In a game of trade-offs, oil is the most popular quenching medium because it offers the widest array of benefits to the widest array of parts.
+In a game of trade-offs, oil is the most popular medium because it offers the widest array of benefits to the widest array of parts.

 What is Oil Quenching?